For everything you want to know about Walton Chorus from A Cappella to Zwischenspiel, please visit our 2020-2021 Handbook.

 A Cappella: Sophomore, Junior, and Senior men and women by auditions only (which take place in April)

-Weekly email sent to parents with important dates or events.
+Weekly email sent to parents with important dates and information.

 Concerts: Where and when are the concerts?

-The concerts are held at Johnson Ferry Baptist Church, 955 Johnson Ferry Rd, Marietta, GA 30068.
+The Fall and Winter concerts will be held in the Walton Theater while the Spring concert will be held at Johnson Ferry Baptist Church, 955 Johnson Ferry Rd, Marietta, GA 30068.
 Students wear chorus t-shirts to school on concert days.

-There are usually 3 concerts a year and are listed on the website calendar.
+There are usually three concerts a year and dates are listed on the website calendar.
 Everyone also sings at the Homecoming pep rally.

 The concerts are free, but there is no reserved seating unless you have made a donation to the Booster Club of $250 or more.